-That's roughly the same amount of people it would take to stand hand-in-hand from our office headquarters to Hershey Park.

-TCCA HEADQUARTERS IN HARRISBURG, PA HERSHEYPARK

-HERE'S A LOOK AT WHO WE SERVED IN 2020

-90% OF INDIVIDUALS WE SERVED WERE 150% BELOW THE POVERY LINE

-Here is a closer look at who they were...

-SINGLE MOTHERS

-3 out of 5 of the clients we served were single mothers.

-CHILDREN

-or over half of the families we served had children under the age of 18.

-EMPLOYED

-The majority of our clients were employed.
-In fact

-of our clients only source of income came from employment.

-SENIORS

-Some of the individuals we serve who were not employed include seniors 65 of age and older living on fixed income.
+IN 2020 WE SERVED 22,331 people consisting of 7,453 families That's roughly the same amount of people it would take to stand hand-in-hand from our office headquarters to Hershey Park.
+TCCA HEADQUARTERS IN HARRISBURG, PA Ż HERSHEYPARK HERE'S A LOOK AT WHO WE SERVED IN 2020 90% OF INDIVIDUALS WE SERVED WERE 150% BELOW THE POVERY LINE Here is a closer look at who they were...
+SINGLE MOTHERS 3 out of 5 of the clients we served were single mothers.
+CHILDREN or over half of the families we served had children under the age of 18.
+EMPLOYED The majority of our clients 46% i were employed.
+In fact of our clients only source of ncome came from employment.
+SENIORS Some of the individuals we serve who v seniors 65 of age and older livin HELPING NEIGHBORS LIKE Roberta

 Roberta has been working with Tri County Community Action (TCCA) for over 3 years.
 She came to TCCA with a goal to become more self-sufficient.
 Since her first visit, Roberta's case manager has helped her with budgeting, interpreting mail, and even managed to get Roberta's student loans removed through a student loan forgiveness program.
 These small changes really added up along Roberta's journey to self-sufficiency.
 In fact, in 2020, Roberta was able to pay off her debt completely - even during a pandemic!
 Paying off her debt and improving her credit helped her upgrade her 1997 Ford Explorer by financing a new-to-her car, a 2015 Ford Escape.

-Here's what Roberta has to say about working with TCCA

-I GOT SOMETHING I CAN RELY ON FOR GOING BACK AND FORTH TO DOCTOR APPOINTMENTS.
+Here's what Roberta has to say about working with TCCA I GOT SOMETHING I CAN RELY ON FOR GOING BACK AND FORTH TO DOCTOR APPOINTMENTS.
 WITHOUT (MY SELF-SUFFICIENCY CASE MANAGER), I NEVER IMAGINED I WOULD GET APPROVED.
 THANK YOU ALL FOR WHAT YOU DO!
 Our Impact...